Our Services

 Helpful Resources

-Diabetes damages the autonomic and sensory nerves that trigger blood vessel dilation and sensation in the penis, while chronically high glucose also impairs vascular health and can disrupt hormone levels, all of which contribute to erectile dysfunction.
-Low testosterone, stress and anxiety then further compound sexual health issues for men with diabetes.
+Diabetes and erectile dysfunction (ED) are closely linked.
+High blood glucose damages the autonomic and sensory nerves responsible for triggering blood vessel dilation and sensation in the penis.
+Chronically elevated glucose also impairs vascular health and can disrupt hormone production, all of which contribute to ED.
+Low testosterone, stress, and anxiety often further compound sexual health issues in men with diabetes.

 Diabetes is a common condition that affects more than 400 million people worldwide.
 While managing blood sugar levels is the primary focus, diabetes can also impact many aspects of health—including sexual function.
 One of the most common complications men face is erectile dysfunction (ED).
 Understanding the erectile dysfunction diabetes link can help you take steps to protect your sexual health and maintain a satisfying intimate life.